 - It prevents crabgrass and weeds from taking over.

-- It protects lawns from disease and insects.
+- It fortifies lawns against attack by disease and insects.

 Types of Fertilizer

-Grass gets the hydrogen, oxygen, and the carbon it needs to grow from water and the air, and absorbs it 13 nutrients from the soil.
-The nutrients required in larger amounts than the soil can naturally supply are:
+Grass gets the hydrogen, oxygen, and the carbon it needs to grow from water and the air, and absorbs 13 additional nutrients from the soil.
+The nutrients required in larger amounts than the soil may naturally supply are:

 - Nitrogen, abbreviated by its chemical symbol N on fertilizer bags, contributes the most to established lawns, promoting rapid growth and a vibrant green.